 “This was intended to root from the poor tyrannized people the very memory of religion; to dry up the only source of comfort they had left.
 They had been robbed of all they possessed in the world, and their inexorable tyrants wished to rob them of every hope in the next.
 Some say that this calendar itself was composed by an apostate priest; others that it was the work of a writer of farces named des Moulins.”

-The new Republican calendar was divided into twelve months, each month had 30 days, and the five extra days needed to complete the year were placed at the end of the last month.
+The new French Republican calendar was divided into twelve months, each month had 30 days, and the five extra days needed to complete the year were placed at the end of the last month.
 These five days were called “Fours complémentaires” and were used to celebrate festivals that obtained the name of “Sansculottides.”
 The extra five days were called Primidi (September 17), Duodi (September 18), Tridi (September 19), Quartidi (September 20), and Quintidi (September 21).
 In addition, “Leap-year, which was called an Olympic year, [was to] take place every four years,” and the extra day associated with leap year was called Sextidi.

 The twelve months were established as indicated in the following seasons:

 - Vendémiaire, from the French vendange, derived from Latin vindemia, “grape harvest” (September 22 to October 21)

 - Brumiaire from the French brume, “mist” (October 22 to November 20)

 - Frimaire from the French frimas, “frost” (November 21 to December 20)

 - Nivôse from the Latin nivosus for “snowy” (December 21 to January 19)

 - Pluviôse from French pluvieux, derived from the Latin pluvius, “rainy” (January 20 to February 18)